MRT (Bangkok): Operation

-Considering that Bangkok is a low-lying plain which is prone to flooding, all of the Metro's station entrances are raised about one metre above the ground level and are equipped with built-in floodgates in order to avoid water inundating the system.
-Lifts and ramps are found at all stations, providing easy access for passengers in wheelchairs.
-Stations have multiple passageways (generally four) which allow passengers to connect to any corner of the adjacent surface intersection.
-Passageways between exits are very spacious and some are beginning to open as malls.
-Maps depicting the local area and exit points are posted on the walls on the way out.
+Bangkok, a city situated on a low-lying plain, is susceptible to flooding.
+Consequently, the entrances to MRT stations in the city are constructed approximately one meter above ground level and are equipped with integrated floodgates to prevent water from entering the system.
+All stations are accessible, featuring elevators and ramps to accommodate all passengers.
+Additionally, stations typically have multiple exits, usually four, with some offering interchanges to other transit systems like the BTS Skytrain, Airport Rail Link, and commuter rail services.
+The passageways connecting these exits are spacious, with some even evolving into shopping areas.
+Within the stations, maps are displayed to guide passengers, showing local area details and exit locations.

-Due to safety considerations, platform screen doors are installed.
-Uniformed security personnel and security cameras are present at all platforms.
-Currently 19 three-car metro trains, of the Siemens Modular Metro type, are used.
-Each metro train consists of two motor cars and a centre trailer car.
+As a safety measure, platform screen doors have been installed at stations.
+Uniformed security personnel and security cameras are stationed at all platforms to ensure passenger safety.
+The metro system operates 19 three-car metro trains, specifically of the Siemens Modular Metro type, consisting of two motor cars and a central trailer car.

+In an effort to utilize renewable energy, the Bangkok Expressway and Metro company has entered into a 25-year power purchase agreement with CK Power.
+This agreement aims to supply the mass transit system with 452 million kWh of electricity, primarily sourced from solar energy.

 Ticketing

-The ticketing system uses RFID contactless technology with round tokens issued for single trips and a contactless stored value card, the MRT Plus card, for frequent travellers.
+The ticketing system for the Blue and Purple Lines uses RFID contactless technology with round tokens issued for single trips and a contactless stored value card, the MRT Plus card, for frequent travellers.
 It is planned that a joint ticketing system will be set up so that passengers can use a single ticket on the MRT as well as on the Skytrain.
 Multi-storey park & ride facilities are provided at Lat Phrao and Thailand Cultural Centre.
-Motorists who park their cars at these premises will be issued with additional contactless smartcards and they need to have them electronically stamped at their destination station.
-The turnstiles accept cards or tokens, both available from a manned booth or automated ticket machines.
+Motorists who park their cars within station parking facilities are issued with additional contactless smartcards and they need to have them electronically stamped at their destination station.

 Smart cards are available in two types: